-Before discarding any refrigerator or freezer, water cooler, dehumidifier, air conditioner, or other type of appliance containing Chlorofluorocarbon gas (CFC—also known as Freon), you must call 311 or request an appointment online for the recovery of CFC and pick-up for recycling by DSNY.
+Before discarding any refrigerator or freezer, water cooler, dehumidifier, air conditioner, or other type of appliance containing non-flammable Chlorofluorocarbon gas (CFC—also known as Freon), you must call 311 or request an appointment online for the recovery of the CFC and pick-up for recycling by DSNY.

 Recycling: For large and small appliances that are predominantly metal or rigid plastic and do not contain CFCs, recycle with your metal, glass, and plastic.
 Batteries must be removed from all appliances prior to recycling to avoid fires.

 Garbage: If the appliance is something other than metal or rigid plastic, place it out with other garbage.

 Visit donateNYC to find a place to donate working appliances.

 Some businesses have appliance take-back programs; check their websites for details: